itfantasy/gamingcloud/README.md

-# gamingcloud
+# gonode-toolkit
-a gamingcloud based on gonode
+a extended toolkit for gonode